ransj/SimpleJsonAdapter/README.md

 SimpleJsonAdapter
 =================

-An useful simple adapter for android developers , using JSONObject as data source
+An useful simple adapter for android developers , using JSONObject or JSONArray as data source